KewenLin/CoinDetection-Recognition/README.md

-Coin Detection and Recognition
+# Coin Detection and Recognition

-Reliable with whtie background and fixed scale.
+- Reliable with white background and fixed scale.

-Not reliable with different scale on white background, dataset not set up for it.
+- Not reliable with different scale on white background, dataset not set up for it.

-Doesn't work with background other than white.
+- Doesn't work with background other than white.

+#### Run CoinDetectionRecognition.py